odrevet/edict_database/data/README.md

 .db file are initialized with there hierarchical structure with file in the init directory, they are then populated with the data from generated/sql

-This directory is empty by default, generated db files are shipped separatly with each release
+This directory is empty by default, generated db files are shipped separately with each release